Keep an eye on the ceiling.

 See also Collapsing Ceiling Boss

-- Capcom's Aladdin had many falling stalactites in later levels.
+- Capcom's Aladdin has many falling stalactites in later levels.

 - The caverns in Double Dragon are loaded with huge stalactites that drop constantly.
 Weirdly, getting a giant, pointy rock dropped on Billy's head doesn't do as much damage as you might think.

-- Icicles can be found in level 4 of Battletoads.
+- Icicles act this way in level 4 of Battletoads.